oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

   For more information, see
   [WebLogic domain in image protection]({{<relref "/security/domain-security/image-protection#weblogic-domain-in-container-image-protection">}}).
   {{% /notice %}}
-* Create a Kubernetes domain YAML file, `domain.yaml`, in the directory that is created above.
+* Create a Kubernetes domain resource YAML file, `domain.yaml`, in the directory that is created above.
 This YAML file can be used to create the Kubernetes resource using the `kubectl create -f` or `kubectl apply -f` command.
 ```shell
 $ kubectl apply -f /<path to output-directory>/weblogic-domains/<domainUID>/domain.yaml
 ```

 As a convenience, using the `-e` option, the script can optionally create the domain object, which in turn results in the creation of the corresponding WebLogic Server pods and services.
 This option should be used in a single node Kubernetes cluster only.

-For a multi-node Kubernetes cluster, make sure that the generated image is available on all nodes before creating the Domain YAML file using the `kubectl apply -f` command.
+For a multi-node Kubernetes cluster, make sure that the generated image is available on all nodes before creating the domain resource YAML file using the `kubectl apply -f` command.

 The usage of the create script is as follows: